vstinner/vstinner.github.io/content/utf8_mode.rst

 Python 3.7 UTF-8 Mode
 +++++++++++++++++++++

-:date: 2018-03-26 22:00
+:date: 2018-03-27 20:00
 :tags: cpython
 :category: python
 :slug: python37-new-utf8-mode
 :authors: Victor Stinner

-Since Python 3.0 was released in 2008, each time an user reports an encoding issue, someone shows up and asks why Python does not simply always use UTF-8.
+Since Python 3.0 was released in 2008, each time an user reported an encoding issue, someone showed up and asked why Python does not "simply" always use UTF-8.
-Well, it's not that easy.
-UTF-8 is the best encoding in most cases, but it is still not the best encoding in all cases, even in 2018.
-The locale encoding remains the best **default** filesystem encoding for Python.
-I would say that **the locale encoding is the least bad choice**.
+Well, it's not that easy. **UTF-8 is the best encoding in most cases, but it is still not the best encoding in all cases**, even in 2018.
+The locale encoding remains the best default filesystem encoding for Python.
+I would say that **the locale encoding is the least bad filesystem encoding**.

-I proposed an opt-in UTF-8 Mode for Python 3.7, and also to use UTF-8 for the C locale.
+This article tells the story of my `PEP 540: Add a new UTF-8 Mode
+<https://www.python.org/dev/peps/pep-0540/>`_ which adds an opt-in option to
+**"use UTF-8" everywhere"**.
+Moreover, the UTF-8 Mode is enabled by the POSIX
+locale: **Python 3.7 now uses UTF-8 for the POSIX locale**.
+My PEP 540 is complementary to Nick Coghlan's PEP 538.

+When I started to write this article, I wrote something like: "Hey!
+I added a new option to use UTF-8, enjoy!".
+Written like that, it seems like using UTF-8 was an obvious choice and that it was really easy to write such PEP.
+No.
+**Nothing was obvious, nothing was simple.**

+It took me one year to design and implement my PEP 540, and to get it accepted.
+I wrote five articles before this one to show that the PEP 540 only came after a long painful journey, starting with Python 3.0, to choose the best Python encoding.
+My PEP rely on the all the great work done previously.

 **This article is the sixth and last in a series of articles telling the history and rationale of the Python 3 Unicode model for the operating system:**